-An increasing number of female officers are working in the Merchant Navy at all levels.
+A high proportion of female officers are working in the Merchant Navy at all levels.

 The long periods of time spent away at sea can have a major impact on family life, hobbies and interests.
 However, most companies provide a generous holiday allowance on a one-for-one basis, for example two-months' paid leave after a two-month voyage.
 Tour lengths vary from company to company.

 Merchant Navy officers are subject to the Merchant Shipping Act.
-The Act sets strict limits on blood-alcohol levels, and drugs are forbidden.
+The Act sets strict limits on blood-alcohol levels and drugs are forbidden.
 Random testing for alcohol or drug abuse is common.

 Registered office:Prospects House, Booth Street East, ManchesterM13 9EP